Lucsantosg/CloudLogAnalysis/migration/es17_to_es51.md

 ## Logging URLs
 {: #logging}

-Different URLs are used to send logs into {{site.data.keyword.Bluemix_notm}} and to analyze data in Kibana.
+Different URLs are used to send logs into the {{site.data.keyword.Bluemix_notm}} and to analyze data in Kibana.

 The following table lists URLs for the US South region: